 Without further due, I would like to share the details of how I built it -- but a short introduction first.
 In my opinion, the most important feature of our coop, perhaps distinguishing it from many other coops, is the custom-made automation systems I installed in it.
 I am a computer engineer and I wanted this project to be a learning experience in several fronts.
 After building the coop and putting chickens in it, I got interested in automating various things.
 I started with installing gravity based feeders and waterers as for mechanical automation.
 I then went ahead and installed a webcam to check on my chickens even when I am away from home.
 I've then installed a raspberry pi computer into our coop.
-Next, I installed an home-made automatic door, which is controlled by raspberry pi to open and close at certain hours.
+Next, I installed an home-made automatic door, which is controlled by raspberry pi to open and close at certain hours (EDIT: This article is now available at this link).
 I ended up devising algorithms and writing programs to make things work as smoothly as possible.
 My latest endeavour has been to install a temperature sensor, also connected to the raspberry pi, so that I can monitor the temperature inside the coop during winter.
 My next project will be to connect it to a relay so that I can start a water heater based on the weather temperature (again all logic to be controlled by the raspberry pi).
 I plan to share the details of these projects in other articles.

 Ok, now let's move on to the construction details.
 Before starting the build, I reviewed various coop designs from backyardchickens.com and elsewhere over the web.
 I've watched several videos on Youtube.
 I've found one video to be particularly helpful: